Condor-Performance-Modeling/how-to/README.md

 Some estimates say ~7GB of space is needed.

+There are pre-built versions of the bare metal and linux tools.
+See Jeff to get the link.
+These versions can save hours of compile time.

 ## Pre-req and clone

 There are two versions of the tool chain, linux and bare metal, these are